 Work of selected schools will be highlighted at the post-IOP webinar.
 The date will be announced later on.

 Participants will identify a waterbody close to their schools or towns and collect and enter data using GLOBE hydropshere protocol bundles:

 Collaborate with other GLOBE community members around data related to water bodies;

 Connect to community issues, and provide possible solutions to those issues, using GLOBE materials; and

 Connect to the United Nations’ Sustainable Development Goals (SDG), and provide an opportunity to carry out activities related to girls in science and education.
 (SDG 4 and 5), food security (SDG 2), and water (SDG 6).

 The Global Sustainable Development Goals is a 17-point plan to end poverty, combat environmental changes and fight injustice and inequality.
 It was adopted by 193 world leaders at a United Nations Summit in 2015 and came into force on 01 January 2016.
 (To view the correlations between the SDGs and The GLOBE Program, click here.)

-For more information on the Water Bodies IOP, check with your respective Region Coordination Office or contact Mark Brettenny at: email@example.com.
+For more information on the Water Bodies IOP, check with your respective Region Coordination Office (see below) or contact Mark Brettenny at: email@example.com.

 Asia and Pacific: firstname.lastname@example.org

 Latin America and Caribbean: firstname.lastname@example.org